MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_stream.md

 # class mip::Stream
-A class that defines the interface between the mip sdk and stream based content.
+A class that defines the interface between the MIP SDK and stream-based content.

 ## Summary
  Members                        | Descriptions